adamdecaf/docs/docs/faq/technology.md

 ## Database

-Moov hosted services use MySQL as their primary database.
+Moov's hosted services use MySQL as their primary database.
 This is a high-grade production system which supports replication, secure backups, high-availability, and fast queries.

 ### Secure Backups